xenit-eu/alfred-api-docs/user/user-guide.md

       }
   }
 }
 ```

 ### Additional notes

 #### Date format

-Dates and times must be specified int the ISO-8601 format
+Dates and times must be specified in [ISO-8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.

 ## Usage Example

 In this example a new node will be created and its metadata set:

-**1.** Find the default alfresco folder named "Shared" to use as parent folder for the new node.
+**1.** Find the default Alfresco folder named "Shared" to use as parent folder for the new node.
 ```bash
 curl -X POST \
 --header "Authorization: Basic a8d46fw84649" \